Preface

 Examples

 Here are three example simulation runs and the command line to produce them.
 Your output should be identical.
+Note that I’m running the optimized (“release”) build of the code to speed things up.

-$ java Cache -s 32 -a 4 -b 32 -mp 30 traces/test.trace
+$ cargo run --quiet -- -s 32 -a 4 -b 32 -m 30 traces/test.trace

 Cache parameters:

-Cache Size (kB) 32
+Cache Size 32 kB

 Cache Associativity 4

-Cache Block Size (bytes) 32
+Cache Block Size 32 bytes

-Miss penalty (cycles) 30
+Miss penalty 30 cycles

 Simulation results: